 Based on the discussions and deliberations to date, a flow chart which outlines the main elements of the proposed GNSO Policy Development Process can be found in the executive summary.

-The WT, supported by ICANN staff, has also developed a first outline of the new Annex A (see section 4) as well as a supporting document that is envisioned to be included in the GNSO Council Operating Procedures as the PDP Manual (see section 5).
+The WT, supported by ICANN staff, has also developed a first outline of the new Annex A (see section 4) as well as a supporting document that is envisioned to be included in the GNSO Operating Procedures as the PDP Manual (see section 5).

 Based on the input received on the Initial Report, Final Report and subsequent discussions, the PDP-WT has finalized its report for submission to the GNSO Council.